Bossiskeyboard/backplate-bakeneko60/README.md

 backplate screws incase they gave you wrong lenght https://www.mcmaster.com/93395A196/

-Download switch plate here: https://github.com/desuko-mirai/Bakeneko-Screw-In-Stabilizer-Plates
+Download switch plate here: https://github.com/desuko-mirai/Bakeneko-Screw-In-Stabilizer-Plates by desuko

 Credits to kkatano for the bakeneko keyboard